AthanasiosRaptakis/RobofaceSS2018/RoboFacePi/Lip_Articulation_Readme.txt

 The Lip Articulation for roboface was implemented by Athanasios Raptakis and Viacheslav Honcharenko during WS/2017.

-we have implemented new C++ functions and imported them in python you will find the source code at /home/robotsnake/RoboFace17

-to install it you need to run the install file and then copy paste the face.o and face.so at /home/robotsnake/RoboFace/lib (the old folder)

 In order to use the Lip Articulation functionality you need to include the following code and the correct dependencies to your code.
 Then you use say() function which starts the threads etc.

-As an example you can see the /home/robotsnake/RoboFace17/Demo.py and
+As an example you can see the
-/home/robotsnake/RoboFace17/face_detection/run2017_2.py

 import numpy as np